Free temporary Belgium phone number to receive SMS online (+32)

 When the free route stalls, a private number is the clean way out.
 It is yours alone for about 20 minutes, long enough to pass any verification, and it costs almost nothing.

-One private Belgian line, only you can read it.
+One private Belgian number, only you can read it.

 What you get